aztecrex/presentaton-serverless-purescript/README.md

 ### Hybrid

-The two approaches can be used together, playing to the strengths of each.
-Parts of the application can be migrated between the two to support new features and use patterns.
+The two approaches can be used together and parts can be migrated between the two to support new features and use patterns.

 ---